senior couple, medicare

-Medigap policies are designed to fill the “gaps” in Original Medicare – things like deductibles, coinsurance, and copayments that you’d otherwise pay out of your own pocket.
-These plans are sold by private insurance companies, but they’re standardized by the government, so a Plan G from one company covers exactly the same things as a Plan G from another company.
+Medigap policies help fill the gaps in Original Medicare, such as deductibles, coinsurance, and copayments that you would otherwise have to pay out of pocket.
+Private insurance companies offer these plans, but the government regulates them, so a Plan G from one company provides the same coverage as a Plan G from another company.

 Here’s what’s important: You must have Original Medicare (Parts A & B) to buy a Medigap policy.
 You cannot use Medigap if you have a Medicare Advantage plan – it’s one or the other.

-Timing is everything with Medigap: There’s a special 6-month period called your Medigap Open Enrollment Period that starts when you first enroll in Medicare Part B (usually when you turn 65).
+Timing is crucial with Medigap: A special 6-month period, known as your Medigap Open Enrollment Period, begins when you initially enroll in Medicare Part B (typically at age 65).
 During this time, insurance companies cannot deny you coverage or charge you more because of health issues.
 This is your best chance to get the coverage you want at the best price.

-Miss this window, and things get complicated.
+If you miss this window, things become complicated.
 Outside of this period, insurance companies can require you to answer health questions and may deny you coverage if you have certain medical conditions.

 Our experienced advisors help clients navigate this timing to ensure they don’t miss their opportunity for guaranteed coverage.